 Tunisian President Moncef Marzouki has called on parliament to outlaw accusations of blasphemy as a threat to public order.

 warned in a statement.
-Violators of the new law should be prosecuted to protect the coexistence, fraternity and solidarity among
+Violators of the new law should be prosecuted to protect the coexistence, fraternity and solidarity among Tunisians, he said.

 Nobody has the right to make such accusations against a fellow citizen because such

 Salafist extremists have accused Tunisian journalists and other public figures of not following the teachings of the Koran.
 They have also demanded full-face

 veils for female university students, castigated a TV channel for an allegedly blasphemous film and beat up journalists at a protest.

 Morocco has banned the distribution of Thursday's edition of Spain's El Pais newspaper, as a cartoon published by the newspaper allegedly tarnished King Mohammed VI's name.

-the press code that protects the monarch, a senior communication ministry official told AFP: The caricature contains a deliberate intention to smear the (king's) image to
+the press code that protects the monarch, a senior communication ministry official told AFP: The caricature contains a deliberate intention to smear the (king's) image to harm the king personally.